9 Tips for Navigating the Top Home Care Challenges for Aging Adults

 3. Building a strong caregiver-client relationship

-Establishing a positive relationship between the caregiver and your loved one is key to the success of the home care situation.
+Establishing a positive relationship between the caregiver and your loved one is key to the success of home care.

 Encourage open communication, set clear expectations, and facilitate activities that strengthen the bond between the caregiver and your loved one.

-Regularly checking in and asking for feedback or concerns from both the caregiver and your older adult also helps to build a supportive and collaborative environment for everyone.
+Regularly checking in and asking for feedback or concerns from both the caregiver and your older adult also helps build a supportive, collaborative environment for everyone.

 4. Managing caregiver distractions: Mobile phones